 The warehouse shift that shattered my color-coded self-help journals taught me what thousands of productivity gurus couldn't: real transformation happens when you're too exhausted to maintain the lie anymore.

-Then one afternoon, shifting TVs in a Melbourne warehouse, I finally admitted something I'd been avoiding: I wasn't actually living my life.
+Here's what actually changed me: an afternoon shifting TVs in a Melbourne warehouse, when I finally admitted something I'd been avoiding for a decade.
+I wasn't living my life.
 I was performing it.

 That admission changed everything.
 Not overnight, not dramatically, but slowly and irreversibly.
 And here's what nobody tells you: this is how real change happens for most people.